-In 2019, recognising that Christmas is a particularly difficult time of year, our plan is to provide a communal meal on December 25, possibly with entertainment, even presents!
-The refugees are Muslims, Christians, other religions or none – but this will be a day of fun and relaxation, with no religious overtones.
-This project is being supported through the 2019 Kol Nidrei Appeal.
-Any extra money raised will go into the general Refugee Project pot, covering travel costs and other necessities.
+In 2019, recognising that Christmas is a particularly difficult time of year, we did something really special: held a party on December 25.
+The refugees are Muslims, Christians, other religions or none – but this was a day of food, dancing and fun, with no religious overtones.
+This project was supported through the 2019 Kol Nidrei Appeal.
+Extra money raised went into the general Refugee Project pot, covering travel costs and other necessities.
 It’s worth noting that travel alone for 20 people coming from all over London can easily be £200/week.

 For more information, or to get involved, please contact Cheryl Sklan, firstname.lastname@example.org,

 The 2019 Kol Nidre appeal is to raise money for food, entertainment & presents on the event Kol Nefesh is hosting for refugees on Wednesday 25 December.
 This date is especially difficult for refugees who may have no family nor friends nearby, and who are often stuck in bleak accommodation with no access to TV whilst the rest of the country celebrates.
 They are further isolated by the lack of public transport.